Danielle serves as the accounting director to the association and the staff liaison to the Audit, Investment, and Independents Accounting Committees.

 Bill holds a bachelor’s degree from the University of Steubenville, a master’s degree from Dominican House of Studies, and a law degree from The Catholic University of America.

-Perla serves as the corporate secretary to the association and the staff liaison to the AFSA Board of Directors, Executive Committee, Independent Auto Finance Executive Group and co-staff liaison to the Vehicle Finance Division Board.
-She works closely with the Chairman of the Board during his/her tenure on speaking engagements and coordinates the Board and Executive Committee meetings.
-She oversees the Chairman’s quarterly visits to Washington, D.C., and also serves as the executive assistant to the president & CEO of AFSA.
+Perla serves as the corporate secretary to the association and the staff liaison to the AFSA Board of Directors, Executive Committee, and Nominating Committee.
+She works closely with the Chairman of the Board during his/her tenure on speaking engagements, visits to AFSA and coordinates the Board, Executive and Nominating Committee meetings.
+She provides support to the President & CEO of AFSA and serves as the office manager, overseeing the day to day operations.

-Perla also oversees the association’s annual spring recognition program the Outstanding Employee Award Program held during the Independents Conference & Exposition.
-Perla joined AFSA in 1987 and served as the AFSAPAC manager and legal assistant in the government affairs department before moving into her present position in 1997.
+Perla also oversees the association’s annual spring recognition program known as the Outstanding Employee Awards Program held during the Independents Conference & Exposition.
+Perla joined AFSA in 1987 and served as the AFSAPAC manager and legal assistant in the government affairs department before moving into her present position in 1997 as corporate secretary.
 Previously, she was a database administrator for Data Resource Management in Rosslyn, Va.

 Perla has a Bachelor of Science in Public Administration from George Mason University.